 Always discourage search engines from the indexing development site.
 No one wants to index their under construction website to Google or other search engines.

 You are all set!
 Going to

-http://rainastudio.local/wp-admin/, fill up username & password, and log in to Dashboard.
-The following gallery is the slideshow of WordPress installation process, take a look.
+https://rainastudio.local/wp-admin/, fill up username & password, and log in to Dashboard.
+The following gallery is the slideshow of the WordPress installation process, take a look.

 Easy, right!
-Now start your website development job.
-Create theme, plugins or add custom features to your website.
+Now start your website development job, create themes, plugins, or add custom features to your website.
 That’s it.